Skip to main content

 CGT rates: the 2024/25 split year

 The Autumn Budget on 30 October 2024 changed Capital Gains Tax rates with immediate effect on the same day.
-This makes 2024/25 a split year — the rate that applies to each disposal depends on when it happened.
+This makes 2024/25 a split year, and the rate that applies to each disposal depends on when it happened.

 This means you cannot apply a single CGT rate to the whole year.
 Every individual disposal must be checked against the 30 October boundary.
 If you swapped tokens on 15 October, that's 10% or 20%.
 If you swapped again on 15 November, that's 18% or 24%.

 The split is handled through Box 51 on the SA108 form, which requires you to calculate an adjustment for disposals taxed at different rates within the same year.
-Most crypto tax tools don't handle this — they apply one rate to the entire year, which is incorrect.
+Most crypto tax calculators don't handle this.
+They apply one rate to the entire year, which is incorrect.

 Which rate applies to you?